Overview 2023

 Credit Points: 12.5

-This foundation unit in Geography and Environmental Studies develops your knowledge of how people depend on nature, and how increasingly the conservation of nature depends on people.
-We will explore these relationships through a values lens: how nature is important…
+This introductory unit develops your knowledge of how people depend on nature, and how increasingly the conservation of nature depends on people.
+We will explore these relationships through a values lens: how nature is important for its own sake, how…

 Credit Points: 12.5